zackforbing/ruby-submissions/1602/module_4_assignments/gametime/chad-patrick/checkin_3.md

 ## Instructor Section

 ### Points for Second Check In (base 50)
+62/50
 ### Instructor's Goals for Next Check In
+- deploy to github pages
+- style the page and have instructions on how to play
+- define conrols
+- refactor some of the large methods.

 ### Feedback?

+game ui and ux are great!
+logic behind game is also super great look into adding your extesnion if you have time. check out higher order functions in javascript